 (La Figlia del Presidente, Via del Grande Archivio, 23/24 Naples; Pepe In Grani, Vico San Giovanni Battista, 3, Caiazzo - Caserta)

 At first glance this may look like a smaller version of a fried pizza, in fact its second name is fried pizza.
 However, Montanare are usually softer and seasoned with tomato sauce, parmesan cheese and sometimes mozzarella.

 Where to eat montanere?
 As always the addresses are plentiful, but if you want a good starting point try la Cantina del Gallo Antica Pizzeria e Trattoria, via A.Telesino, 21, Naples

 They are small but tasty fried morsels that can have fish inside (often anchovies or fish) or vegetables such as zucchini flowers.
 They are good on their own or put in the mix together with other Naples fried street food.

 Photo: © Wikipedia

 7. Frittatina di Pasta

-The past frittata is another famous street food in Campania, and it's not for those watching their waistline.
-And the thing that you might be surprised to know is that the pasta frittata is generally eaten as an appetizer, before sinking your teeth into a soft pizza.
+The pasta frittata is another famous street food in Campania, and it's not for those watching their waistline.
+And the thing that you might be surprised to know is that the pasta frittata is generally eaten as an appetiser, before sinking your teeth into a soft pizza.

 Even here to find you will be spoiled for choice, but if you want a superb try the one of the Salvo Brothers made with Gragnano pasta, potatoes and smoked buffalo mozzarella plus Parmigiano Reggiano.